Carlton Cuse: Mentorship

 Cuse is well known for his successful mentorship of other screenwriters.
 He has long advocated that working in collaboration with other writers is the best methodology of achieving creative success in television.
 Cuse has stated, "The idea that lone genius is the highest form of creativity is a myth.
 I believe that collaboration is at the foundation of most great creative achievements.
 The demands of showrunning are huge and, for me, the best creative work comes from working hand-in-hand with another writer."

 Over 30 writers who have worked with Cuse have gone on to run their own shows, including Damon Lindelof, Shawn Ryan, Kerry Ehrin, Raelle Tucker, Meredith Averill, Pam Veasey, Ryan Condal and Graham Roland.
 In 2015, for his mentorship work Cuse was given Variety's Creative Leadership Award at their annual event for Hollywood's New Leaders, with the award being presented by Damon Lindelof.

 Additional

 The character of Carlton (Alfonso Ribeiro) on The Fresh Prince of Bel-Air, was named after Cuse.
 Andy and Susan Borowitz, the series's creators, were both friends and classmates of Cuse's at Harvard.

+Following the January 2026 U.S. operation that captured Venezuelan president Nicolás Maduro, a clip from Tom Clancy’s Jack Ryan Season 2 (2019) circulated widely online, with commentators noting "prophetic" similarities between the season’s storyline and real-world events.
+The scene highlights Venezuela’s strategic importance, emphasizing its natural resources and geopolitical position.
+Cuse rejected characterizations of the season as “prophetic,” stating that the story came from "our desire to tell a fictional story about the forces at play, not from imagining an outcome," adding that it was developed in 2017–18 as a plausible geopolitical narrative based on existing conditions in Venezuela, including political instability, economic collapse, and international interest in its resources, rather than as a prediction of future events.

+CNN’s Jake Tapper described the resemblance as “truth following fiction following truth,” attributing the parallels to long-standing geopolitical realities rather than foresight or coincidence.

+During casting for the series, Bates Motel, Timothée Chalamet auditioned for the role of Norman Bates as a teenager.
+He was told the character was "a young Psycho," so he searched Netflix for the film — but the first result was American Psycho (2000).
+He prepared by watching that instead, and later joked that his audition was a Patrick Bateman impression that was "way off tonally."
+The role went to Freddie Highmore.